Hi everyone, Dong Ngo’s here! (Weird last name? Dong “Know” will do.)

 What you sure don’t know is how my obsession with technology started.

 As a teenager, I ran into a repurposed cardboard piece with a life-size QWERTY keyboard drawing on it.
-Upon finding out what the picture was supposed to be, I used it to practice typing with all ten fingers, just for fun...
-Years later, I got a hold of a real keyboard with a computer attached to it, and my life changed forever.
+Upon finding out what the picture was supposed to be, I used it to practice typing with all ten fingers, just for fun… Years later, I got my hands on a real keyboard with a computer attached, and my life changed forever.

 In a way, that piece of cardboard was my first touchscreen.
 Now, like many of you, cutting down on screen hours is my daily struggle.